asbedb/CleanCites/README.md

-Here’s a basic README template for your **CleanCites** project, which you can customize and expand based on your needs:

----

 # CleanCites

 **CleanCites** is a simple Firefox/Chromium extension designed to help you hide or highlight citations in browser-based scientific journals.
 Whether you're trying to declutter your reading experience or focus on references, CleanCites makes it easier to control how citations appear while browsing academic papers.